dalibo/temboard/docs/temboard-howto-alerting.md

 ![Alerting probe detail](sc/alerting_check.png)

-On this page, users will also be able to enable/disable the checks and configure the thresholds.
+On this page, user can enable/disable the checks and configure the thresholds.

-Please beware that the thresholds are configured for each instance.
+Please beware that the thresholds are configured per instance.

 ![Alerting editing](sc/alerting_edit.png)

 ## Auto-refresh

-Every UI component detailed above this section are refreshed every minute to match the latest checks.
+Every alerting pages refreshes data every minute to present the latest checks.

 ## Notifications